Boosting propagule transport models with individual-specific data from mobile apps: Discussion

 Our model uses socioeconomic covariates to estimate the activeness of anglers at different localities.
 Though incorporating population counts and the mean income in localities improved the model fit significantly, angler activeness is unlikely to be uniform within localities.
 Since there is no obvious mechanistic justification for the dependency of angler activeness on the covariates we used, we emphasize the phenomenological nature of the model and refrain from further analysis of the underlying mechanisms.

+We also assume that the individual preferences of individuals do not change with time.
+This assumption may be inaccurate if extended time periods are considered, and individuals may change both their region of preference and their home place.
+As a result, the connectivity of close-by locations in directly consecutive trips might be underestimated.
+This issue could be addressed by splitting the dataset into subsets for different time periods and to treat them as independent replicates of one another.

-By fitting model components in separate steps, we obtained multiple estimates for the dispersion constant $\alpha$.
+By fitting model components in separate steps, we obtained multiple estimates for the dispersion parameter $\alpha$.
 This indicates that some sources of stochasticity, such as weather, act on small scales only and have a reduced impact on an aggregate level.
 This is a common effect seen in ecological models \citep{dungan_balanced_2002} and difficult to resolve without ignoring spatial correlations completely or strongly increasing the model's complexity.
-However, since the estimates for the other parameters were insensitive to moderate variations of the dispersion constant, our estimates for the mean angler traffic remain valid despite the scale-dependency of the dispersion constant.
+However, since the estimates for the other parameters were insensitive to moderate variations of the dispersion parameter (Appendix~S7), our estimates for the mean angler traffic remain valid despite the scale-dependency of the dispersion parameter.

-Potentially more severe is the simplifying assumption that anglers decide for each trip independently whether they record it via the app.
-Some anglers may use the app more often than others, thereby artificially increasing the weight of their data.
-This pseudoreplication in the data may lead to over-confident estimates.
-However, if app usage rates are distributed without spatial bias, as suggested for the MyCatch app \citep{johnston_comparative_2021}, the risk of biased estimates is reduced.
-In scenarios where the app data are not representative of the population, an independent sample can be used to weigh the observations based on socioeconomic covariates \citep{chen_doubly_2020}.

 Noting that propagules may be washed out at any site visited by anglers, we concentrated on estimating the number of consecutive fishing trips to distinct subbasins.
 This is in line with existing studies on invasive species transport \citep{bossenbroek_prediction_2001,leung_predicting_2004,potapov_models_2011,muirhead_evaluation_2011}.
 An alternative approach is to consider all trips that anglers make within the time frame propagules may survive \citep{papenfuss_smartphones_2015}.
 Note, however, that we assumed that anglers choose their destinations independently of the past unless they revisit their previous destination.
 Therefore, the number of higher-order trips between two subbasins equals the count of directly consecutive trips unless a constrained time frame is considered.
 Thus, incorporating higher-order trips comes down to determining a sensible time scale for propagule decay.